dbieber/davidbieber.com/hugo/content/snippets/2021-08-09-crispr-gardening.md

 - COVID makes in-home PCR more affordable more common.
 Since there's demand for in-home viral testing, the components and skills involved in bioengineering start becoming more commonplace.
 This is already happening.
 - Our understanding of the genome is increasing every week.
 This is already happening.
 - People will be able to modify the genome of plants using a library of known edits.
-E.g. take the basil genome, replace GAAT at positive 1004 with TAAG, and you'll get freeze-resistant basil.
+E.g. take the basil genome, replace GAAT at position 1004 with TAAG, and you'll get freeze-resistant basil.
 - Eventually people will be able to use software to create genomes using higher-level constructs than directly writing the base-pairs in the desired DNS.
 - First this will mean listing out proteins instead of individual base-pairs.
 - Later it will involve listing out multi-protein mechanisms, or higher level traits.